onenkos/project/README.md

-# project of Onenko, Golytsin and Tumanov.
+# project of Onenko, Golitsyn and Tumanov.